wtfsayo/mcpay/js-sdk/README.md

 ## Contributing

-Contributions welcome!
-Please read our contributing guidelines and submit pull requests to our repository.
+Issues and PRs are welcome.

 ## Support

-For questions and support, please open an issue on our GitHub repository.
+Please open an issue in the repository.